 This year, the SIKKA Art Fair took place from 13th – 24th March, at the Al Fahidi Historical Neighbourhood, in Bur Dubai, the heart of the city.

 The DTC project has been available for visitors on March 18th and 19th, from 4 p.m. to 8 p.m.
-More than 100 people have shared the space.
-Among them, about 60 people have contributed to the audio archive recording one of their dreams.
+More than 100 people have shared the space and contributed to the audio archive recording one of their dreams.

 Below the events scheduled in the United Arab Emirates: